Frequently Asked Questions

 How will the PE program change in the long term due to additional classes and an increased nuimber of students?

-The development of the dance program and the creation of a dance studio in the Archive building has allowed us to offer a strong physical education program and has opened up our current gym for more classes during construction.
+The development of the dance program and the creation of a dance studio has allowed us to offer a strong physical education program and has opened up our current gym for more classes during construction.